andrewhao/tla-plus-onramp/README.md

 User->>Account2: Subtract $500
 ```

+Alas, our system was implemented a bit naively, and we can see that the application makes two calls to the database, debiting from Account1 and crediting to Account2 in two separate statements.

 Assuming both accounts    have initial values of $1000, the User's transfer completes successfully, transferring $500 from Account1 to Account2, maintaining the correct money flow (`Account1 + Account2 = $1000`).

-However, the Auditor has a different view of the world, seeing that $500 has materialized out of thin air into Account 1 (`Account1 + Account2 = $1500`)!
+However, the Auditor has had the unfortunate timing to look at the state of the world in between the two user operations and has a different view of the world, seeing that $500 has materialized out of thin air into Account 1 (`Account1 + Account2 = $1500`)!

 Let's model this behavior as a TLA PlusCal algorithm: